Our Team

 Trish is a purpose-driven leader with over two decades of experience helping organizations operationalize their social goals.

 Her knowledge of Diversity, Equity, Inclusion and Accessibility is informed by her experience as a leader in socially responsible organizations, as a justice-focused advocate in the community, and as a child of a disabled parent.
+She is a citizen of the Métis Nation of BC.

 Our Associates